immcantation/scoper/docs/topics/hierarchicalClones.md

 clone
 :   the output column name containing the clonal cluster identifiers.

+cell_id
+:   name of the column containing cell IDs.
+Only applicable and required for single-cell mode.

+locus
+:   name of the column containing locus information.
+Only applicable and required for single-cell mode.

+only_igh
+:   use only heavy chain (`IGH`) sequences for grouping, disregarding light chains.
+Only applicable and required for single-cell mode.
+Default is `TRUE`.

+split_igl
+:   split clones by light chains.
+Only applicable and required for single-cell mode.
+Default is `TRUE`.

 first
 :   specifies how to handle multiple V(D)J assignments for initial grouping.